alexandergirardet/338Days_Data/README.md

 Operational Source Systems
 The Kimball approach recognizes that operational source systems, which capture a business's transactions, are outside of the data warehouse, and thus, outside of the DW/BI environment.
 You have no control over the content or format of the data.

-Extract, Transformation, and Load System
-The ETL system is an essential part of the DW/BI environment.
-Extraction is the first step in the process of getting data into the DW.
-Once the data is extracted and copied in, it belongs to the DW.
-You will then transform the data such as cleansing it or dealing with missing elements.
-This adds value to the data.
-The load part is the physical structuring of the data into the presentation area's target dimensional models.

-Presentation Area to Support BI
-The DW presentation area is where data is organized, stored, and made available for direct querying by users, report writers, and other analytical BI apps.
-The presentation area should be structured around business process measurements events.
-This naturally aligns with the operational source data capture systems.
-They should not be designed to deliver the report of the day.
-You should construct a single fact table for atomic sales metrics rather than populating several similar databases.

-All the dimensional structures must be built using common, conformed dimensions.
-The bus architecture is crucial in the presentation area as it prevents standalone tables that cannot be tied together.
-This is the bane of DW as it will lead to incompatible views of the enterprise.
-The bus architecture is a framework that enables agile, decentralized, realistically scoped, and iteratively made DW.

-BI Applications
-A BI application refers to the range of capabilities provided to business users to leverage the presentation area for analytic decision making.

-Restaurant Metaphor for the Kimball Architecture
-The Kimball approach is sometimes illustrated using the restaurant metaphor.
-The data warehouse ETL system is like the restaurant's kitchen.
-Source data is magically transformed into meaningful, presentable information.
-The back room ETL system must be laid out and architected long before any data is extracted from the source.
-The kitchen is designed to ensure throughput.
-Data quality comes in like raw ingredients that must be checked, conditions are continually monitored to ensure high integrity, and the kitchen is cut off from the presentation

 **[Notes](https://github.com/alexandergirardet/Book_Summaries/blob/main/Notes/kimball_warehouse/The_data_warehouse_toolkit_Chapter_1.pdf)**

 **Content:** Kimball's Data Warehouse Toolkit